ElijahHW/WinBulk/README.md

-# Goodwin Multi-tool (!WIP!)
+# WinBulk Multi-tool (!WIP!)

-**Goodwin is a tool for windows, to install multiple programs at once in an instant, as well as optimizing and debloating windows**
+**WinBulk is a tool for windows, to install multiple programs at once in an instant, as well as optimizing and debloating windows**

 ## Chocolatey as Package Manager!